The Old Donkey

-The Old Donkey (老驢頭 (lǎo lǘ tóu)) is a 2010 Chinese film written, edited and directed by Li Ruijun.
+The Old Donkey (老驢頭 (lǎo lǘ tóu)) is a 2010 Chinese film written, edited, and directed by Li Ruijun.
 It made its world premiere at the 15th Busan International Film Festival in 2010.

 Synopsis

+The film tells the story of Ma, nicknamed Old Donkey, an 84-year-old man who refuses to sell his land to a rich man who is buying up land in a small village in the northern Chinese province of Gansu, in order to build a chemical factory.